ericpopivker/papers-please/README.md

 # Sample usage

-## Declaring Permission Set Template
+## Declaring Permission Schema

-First thing you want to do is declare a PermissionSetTemplate where you will define Modules, Resources and Operations for your system.
+First thing you want to do is declare a PermissionSchema where you will define Modules, Resources and Operations for your system.

 ```